 That night, the lama slept in peace, content in his heart.
 His assistant kicked and cried out in his dreams.

 At dawn the next day, the mesa swarmed with soldiers.
 The warlord's officers had discovered the convent and the fields.
 Although the military men bore weapons, they did not seem to have a goal beyond exploring the area.
 They did not stop the farm children from working.
 They saw the lama from a distance and did not rush forward to arrest him.

 The lama knelt in a field and began to speak about the second precept, which is that no one should take what is not freely given.
 It was, as usual, an attractive lesson for children.
 Several of boys and girls began interrupting with questions.
 Another offered an example of her older brother taking something without asking her.
 The lama offered his own examples and stories.

 Thus the conversation proceeded for most of the morning.
 Two children showed him how to separate the two-row barley and six-row barley spikelets.
 In the two-row barley, an old crop that their parents grew for malt, only the central spikelet was deemed important.
-The six-row barley had been introduced recently by a large farming organization.
+The six-row barley had been introduced recently by a wealthy farmer.
 Its spikelets were all big.
 It was superior to the old crop as a cereal or for animal feed.

 One boy asked for math lessons, so the lama taught that subject for an hour.
 Even the children who at first weren't interested had questions.

 "Such earnestness," said a stranger's voice.
 It was the nun who had guided him up the path to the mesa.
 Today, a fine hat hid most of her silver hair.
 It could not hide the lines in her face.
 Her smile seemed forced.
 "Your time is almost up, lama.
 The soldiers know who you are.
 They have been watching you in rotation."

 "Like those two over there?"
 He let his gaze drift to the main road.